-The roof trusses are among the last of Carnegie Steel shipped from the Carnegie steel plants in Pittsburg, Pennsylvania.
+The roof trusses are among the last of Carnegie Steel shipped from the Carnegie steel plants in Pittsburgh, Pennsylvania.
 Andrew Carnegie sold the mills to US Steel in 1901.
 You can see the Carnegie stamp throughout the exposed trusses, and one is especially visible at the trusses at the north end of the area, just to the side of the sprinkler heads.

 - Quilts belonging to the family of Anson Marston donated to the College of Engineering.